dzhgarkava/CarND-P2-Traffic-Sign-Classifier/writeup_template.md

 These images might be difficult to classify because it's clear with white background but model trained on different image with different backgrounds like trees.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
+At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set.

 Here are the results of the prediction: